2019 Autumn Tour of Japan - Classic Route

 Noritake Garden is our first visit, where the museum run by Noritake (Japan’s most famous porcelain maker) gives us an insight in to the beauty and fine quality of Japan’s ceramic arts.
 We enjoy the 'French'-style lunch at the much-lauded restaurant on the site, using the very fine porcelain we’ve just seen being made.

 Then comes the fascinating tour the Toyota Commemorative Museum of Industry & Technology.
-Although it showcases not only the latest in robotics and automotive technology but also traditional textile and weaving techniques (which is where the Toyota empire got its start).
-It’s a very interesting, hands-on museum for both car and craft-lovers alike, that provides an unusual view in to the recent history of Japan.
+As you would guess, it showcases the latest in robotics and automotive technology but what is less known is it also showcases the traditional textile and weaving techniques (which is where the Toyota empire got its start).
+It’s a very interesting museum for both car and craft-lovers alike, because it provides an unusual insight in to the transition of Japan's transition to a modern nation.

 Nagoya is also known for its own regional cuisine and we will sample some tonight.